-The participants of your event, or app users, are referred to as users in Backstage.
+The participants of your event, or app users, are referred to as "users" in the workspace.

 It's important that you distinguish app users (or event partipants) from Backstage users.
 The actual app users (or event audience) will not have access to Backstage.